srdg/goodreadsrec/README.md

 * A book recommender system using the Goodreads API

 ## Contributing Guidelines
-Read the contribution guidelines carefully [CONTRIBUTING.md](CONTRIBUTING.md).
+Please read the contribution guidelines carefully at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## About This Project
 * This is a basic web application for a book recommendation system.
 It uses the [python wrapper](https://github.com/paulshannon/python-goodreads) of the [Goodreads API](https://goodreads.com/api) to show a list of recommended books to the user, given the book ID in goodreads.